Studying abroad is an excellent way for foreign students to learn about another culture.

 SelfScore rebranded as Deserve in 2017, but their mission remains the same – help students without social security numbers get approved for a credit card and begin building their credit history.

-All you need to be considered is:
+All you need to be considered are:

 - Proof of a U.S. bank checking or savings account balance.